AdaptivMCP/AdaptivMCP/docs/assistant/ASSISTANT_DOCS_AND_SNAPSHOTS.md

 When you need to run tests or commands, always think in terms of the workspace model exposed by this engine.

-- `run_command` clones the target repo at a given ref into a persistent workspace and runs a command there.
+- `terminal_command` clones the target repo at a given ref into a persistent workspace and runs a command there.
-- `run_tests` is a focused wrapper around `run_command` for test commands.
+- `run_tests` is a focused wrapper around `terminal_command` for test commands.
 - Workspaces are persistent per repo/ref and shared with `commit_workspace`, so edits and installs survive between calls until explicitly reset.

 Prompts and workflows should

 - Avoid assuming that packages are globally installed in the controller process.
-- Treat `run_command` and `run_tests` as the canonical way to execute code and tests.
+- Treat `terminal_command` and `run_tests` as the canonical way to execute code and tests.
 - Explicitly describe what is being run and why when invoking these tools.

 ---